manya16400/Task-3-NLP/README.md

    __Description__|81.69
    __Product_name, description, brand, product_specifications__ |97.09

 __Inferences__-
 1. After performing the experiments, it is observed that Product_name, description, brand and product_specifications together as feature performs better than just description as a feature which implies that other information along with description is necessary as well for a better classification model.
 2. When the main category is considered as label, __Logistic Regression__ with __description__ as feature with __TF-IDF__ as vectorizer out performs all the other models with an accuracy of __98.21%__.
 3. When category based on most common categories in the dataset as label, __Logistic Regression__ with __Product_name, description, brand, product_specifications__ as feature and __word2vec__ as vectorizer out performs all the other models with an accuracy of __95.33%__.
+4. Machine learning models performed better than deep learning models because the small dataset.
+5. Test accuracy on the best model ( __Logistic Regression__ with __description__ as feature and __TF-IDF__ as vectorizer) is 93.4%.

+### Future Work
+1. Should train deep learning models like LSTM, Bi-LSTM, C-LSTM etc. and evaluate the accuracy.
+2. Try different combination of features and observe the most important feature other than description.